You are here:About>Sports>Saltwater Fishing> Common Species> Dolphin> Beginner Dolphin Trolling Basics - Fishing

 Trolling

 Dolphin usually prefer what I call a semi-hot bait.
 That is, not too slow and not too fast.
 I place a rod in a rod holder and let line back behind the boat.
-These are flat lines – ones that are not attached to an outrigger.
+These are flat lines — ones that are not attached to an outrigger.
 I put one on each side of the boat back thirty to fifty yards.
-I run the trolling speed of the boat up until the bait is one the surface and “skipping” with the front of the bait just out of the water.
-Sometimes I will troll four rods, two way back fifty to sixty yards, one half way back and one bait right up close to the boat in the prop wash.
+I run the trolling speed of the boat up until the bait is on the surface and “skipping” with the front of the bait just out of the water.
+Sometimes I will troll four rods, two-way back fifty to sixty yards, one half way back and one bait right up close to the boat in the prop wash.

 Technique